 To sum it all up, the kind of content that best represents Revision Path should be thoughtful and well-written — suitable for an educated, tech-savvy, global audience of creative people.

 We use Slack to communicate with each other — it’s quick and easy and a great way to keep in touch with what’s happening at an instant.
-Once you’ve provided your email address, I will invite you to the private channel called #staff in our Slack team.
-You will use Slack to talk to me and other writers, as well as for submitting your pitches.
+Once you’ve provided your email address, I will invite you to the #staff channel in our private Slack team, The Collective.
+You will use Slack to talk to me and other writers (as available), as well as for submitting your pitches.

 Crafting Your Pitch